sixcious/elempick/README.md

 I use [Terser](https://github.com/terser/terser) to minify the source code for production releases that I upload to your browser's web store.
 I mainly do this because I write a lot of comments and `console.log()` statements for debugging and because it cuts down the file size significantly.
 That said, you can always view a "Pretty Print" of the source code by using a [CRX Viewer](https://robwu.nl/crxviewer/) to inspect it before installing it.

 ## Permissions Justification
-No permissions needed.
+No permissions are needed.

 ## Privacy Policy
-ElemPick does *not* track you.
-It does *not* use analytic services.
-It does *not* collect any data from your device or computer.
+ElemPick does not track you.
+It does not use analytic services.
+It does not collect any data from your device or computer.
 All your data is stored locally on your device.
 Your data is *your* data.

 ## License
 <a href="https://github.com/sixcious/elempick/blob/main/LICENSE">View License</a>